based on Reviews

 Migraines can be treated with magnesium – not only preventively, but also when migraines have already manifested (cf. Wang F, et al, Oral magnesium oxide prophylaxis of frequent migrainous headache in children: a randomized, double-blind, placebo-controlled trial, Headache, 2003 Jun;43(6):601-10.; Köseoglu E, The effects of magnesium prophylaxis in migraine without aura, Magnesium Research, 2008 Jun;21(2):101-8.).

-In a 2015 study, patients with acute migraine attacks were given 1 g of magnesium sulfate and the control group was given the usual medication, consisting of metoclopramide (for nausea/vomiting) and dexamethasone (cortisone).
-It was shown that the magnesium was able to relieve the attack better than the migraine medication (see Shahrami A, et al, Comparison of therapeutic effects of magnesium sulfate vs.dexamethasone/metoclopramide on alleviating acute migraine headache, The Journal of Emergency Medicine, 2015 Jan;48(1):69-76.).
+In a 2015 study, patients with acute migraine attacks were given 1 g of magnesium sulfate, while the control group received the usual medication, consisting of metoclopramide (for nausea/vomiting) and dexamethasone (cortisone).
+It was found that the magnesium relieved the attack better than the migraine medications (see Shahrami A, et al., Comparison of therapeutic effects of magnesium sulfate vs. dexamethasone/metoclopramide on alleviating acute migraine headache, The Journal of Emergency Medicine, 2015 Jan;48(1):69-76.).

-Magnesium can also be helpful in PMS in doses of 200 mg daily.
-In a study, there was no improvement in the first cycle of taking the drug, but from the second cycle onwards the symptoms improved (cf. Facchinetti F, et al, Oral magnesium successfully relieves premenstrual mood changes, Obstetrics and Gynecology, 1991 Aug;78(2):177-81.; Walker AF, et al, Magnesium supplementation alleviates premenstrual symptoms of fluid retention, Journal of Women's Health, 1998 Nov ;7(9):1157-65).
+Magnesium can also be helpful for PMS in doses of 200 mg daily.
+In one study, there was no improvement in the first cycle of taking the supplement, but symptoms improved from the second cycle onward (see Facchinetti F et al., Oral magnesium successfully relieves premenstrual mood changes, Obstetrics and Gynecology, 1991 Aug;78(2):177-81.; Walker AF et al., Magnesium supplementation alleviates premenstrual symptoms of fluid retention, Journal of Women's Health, 1998 Nov;7(9):1157-65).

 Magnesium against depression

-A 2015 study of 8,800 people found that those with the lowest magnesium levels had a 22% higher risk of depression.
-Experts suspect that the low magnesium content of today's diet is an important reason for depression and other mental disorders (see .
-Eby G and Eby K, Rapid recovery from major depression using magnesium treatment, Medical Hypotheses, 2006;67(2):362-70).
+A 2015 study of 8,800 people showed that those with the lowest magnesium levels had a 22% higher risk of depression.
+Experts suspect that the low magnesium content of today's diet is a major cause of depression and other mental disorders (see Eby G and Eby K, Rapid recovery from major depression using magnesium treatment, Medical Hypotheses, 2006;67(2):362-70).

-In one study, for example, depressed adults were given 450 mg of magnesium daily.
-The effect was as good as that of an antidepressant (see Barragán-Rodríguez L, et al, Efficacy and safety of oral magnesium supplementation in the treatment of depression in the elderly with type 2 diabetes: a randomized, equivalent trial, Magnesium Research, 2008 Dec;21(4):218-23.).
+In one study, for example, depressed adults received 450 mg of magnesium daily.
+The effect was as good as that of an antidepressant (see Barragán-Rodríguez L, et al., Efficacy and safety of oral magnesium supplementation in the treatment of depression in the elderly with type 2 diabetes: a randomized, equivalent trial, Magnesium Research, 2008 Dec;21(4):218-23.).

-Since magnesium is involved in cellular energy production in the mitochondria and in the transport of blood sugar to the muscles, a good magnesium supply leads to better performance in sports.
-At the same time, the magnesium requirement increases by 10-20% during training compared to the resting state (see.
-Chen HY, et al, Magnesium enhances exercise performance via increasing glucose availability in the blood, muscle, and brain during exercise, PLoS One, 2014 Jan 20;9(1)).
+Since magnesium is involved in cellular energy production in the mitochondria and in the transport of blood glucose to the muscles, a good magnesium supply leads to improved athletic performance.
+At the same time, magnesium requirements increase by 10–20% during exercise compared to resting (see Chen HY, et al., Magnesium enhances exercise performance via increasing glucose availability in the blood, muscle, and brain during exercise, PLoS One, 2014 Jan 20;9(1)).

 Based on a study from 2015, magnesium is considered to be performance-enhancing in athletes even if there was no previous magnesium deficiency (see Mirela Vasilescu, Magnesium supplementation in top athletes - effects and recommendations, March 2015, Medicina Sportiva.
 Journal of the Romanian Sports Medicine Society).

-It was previously assumed that taking magnesium was only effective if there was a magnesium deficiency.
-However, this was refuted for the first time in a study from 1998: volleyball players took 250 mg of magnesium per day, which improved their jumping power and arm movements, among other things.
-In another study from the same year, triathletes took magnesium for four weeks and subsequently had better swimming, cycling and running times.
-In addition, their insulin and stress hormone levels fell (cf. Golf SW, et al, On the significance of magnesium in extreme physical stress, Cardiovascular Drugs and Therapy, 1998 Sep;12 Suppl 2:197-202.).
+It was previously assumed that magnesium supplementation was only effective in cases of magnesium deficiency.
+However, this was refuted for the first time in a 1998 study: volleyball players took 250 mg of magnesium per day, which u.a. improved their jumping power and arm movements.
+In another study from the same year, triathletes took magnesium for four weeks and subsequently had improved swimming, cycling, and running times.
+Furthermore, their insulin and stress hormone levels decreased (see Golf SW, et al., On the significance of magnesium in extreme physical stress, Cardiovascular Drugs and Therapy, 1998 Sep;12 Suppl 2:197-202).